 Google reviews significantly influence the way customers think about your company.
 They are also crucial for businesses looking to get discovered in search results.

-In this guide, we’ll break down how you can monitor, respond to, and generate Google reviews, as well as how you can leverage these reviews to acquire and retain more customers.
+In this guide, we’ll break down how you can monitor, respond to, and generate Google reviews, as well as how you can leverage these reviews to improve your ratings and acquire and retain more customers.

 Why are Google Reviews Important?

-Google reviews are important for one reason: your customers look for and trust these reviews.
+Google business reviews are important for one reason: your customers look for and trust these reviews.

 According to online reviews statistics: